pranjayyelkotwar/UCF101_Dataset/README.md

-# UCF101 Dataset Preparation and Usage
+# **UCF101 Dataset Preparation and Usage**

-This repository provides scripts and instructions to prepare and use the [UCF101 dataset](https://www.crcv.ucf.edu/data/UCF101.php) for multimodal machine learning tasks.
-Below are the steps to organize, preprocess, and load the dataset efficiently.
+This repository provides scripts and guidelines to organize, preprocess, and load the [UCF101 dataset](https://www.crcv.ucf.edu/data/UCF101.php) for multimodal machine learning tasks, such as video and audio analysis.

 ---

-## Download the Dataset
+## **Download the Dataset**

 1. Download the dataset from the [UCF101 official page](https://www.crcv.ucf.edu/data/UCF101/UCF101.rar).
-2. Extract the downloaded files to your desired directory.
+2. Extract the `.rar` file into your preferred directory.

 ---

-## Step 1: Organize the Dataset
+## **Step 1: Organize the Dataset**

-The original dataset is split into `train`, `test`, and `val` directories, which can be inconvenient for certain workflows.
-To consolidate the data:
+The dataset is initially divided into `train`, `test`, and `val` splits, which might not be ideal for certain workflows.
+To merge all videos into a single directory:

-1. Run the script `move_data.py`:
+1. **Run `move_data.py`:**
-   - Update the `base_path` variable to point to the extracted dataset directory.
+   - Update the `base_path` variable to the path of the extracted dataset.
-   - Set the `output_path` variable to the desired output directory for consolidated data.
+   - Set the `output_path` variable to your desired output directory.

-### Expected Directory Structure After Running `move_data.py`:
+After running the script, the directory structure should look like this:

 ```
 dataset/